nilupul-madhusanka/sri-lanka-railway-by-nms/README.md

 ## Installation
 Prerequisites

-Install Git: Ensure Git is installed on your computer.
+-Install Git: Ensure Git is installed on your computer.
 You can download it from Git's official website.[GIT](https://git-scm.com/)

-Install Node.js and npm: Ensure Node.js and npm (Node Package Manager) are installed.
+-Install Node.js and npm: Ensure Node.js and npm (Node Package Manager) are installed.
 You can download them from Node.js official website.[Node.js](https://nodejs.org/)

 ## Steps to Clone and Run the React Project